Home » Vegetables » Bacon Brussels Sprouts

 Taste your glorious mound of shredded sprouts, and sprinkle them with a pinch more salt, if needed.

-Salt tip: The exact amount of salt you’ll need to season this recipe at the end can depend on several factors, like how salty your brand of bacon is, how heavily salted your brand of nuts is, and also how much of your Brussel sprouts had to be trimmed away (larger sprouts have larger, tough cores).
+Salt tip: The exact amount of salt you’ll need to season this recipe at the end can depend on several factors, like how salty your brand of bacon is, how heavily salted your brand of nuts is, and also how much of your Brussels sprouts had to be trimmed away (larger sprouts have larger, tough cores).
 If you decide you need just a tad more salt at the end to really get those flavors poppin’, go slowly … maybe just 1/16 teaspoon at a time, since you probably won’t need a whole lot more salt to ratchet the flavors up to where you want them.

 Sprinkle a few more chopped nuts on top if you’d like (just for that pretty presentation), and then … serve ’em up!